dmbarbour/glas/docs/GlasProg.md

 ## Distribution

 We can develop a distributed runtime that runs on multiple nodes, multiple OS processes.
-This requires some careful attention to system API design, but otherwise it's just another runtime.

-A transaction-loop application, and even runtime event handling like the 'http' and 'rpc' methods, can be mirrored on each node without affecting semantics.
-Of course, this may require expensive distributed transactions in many cases.
-But I'd rather solve a performance problem than a semantics issue.
+A repeating 'step' transaction and event handlers like 'http' and 'rpc' can be mirrored on each node without affecting semantics.
+This requires expensive distributed transactions if we aren't careful.
+But it is possible to design with distribution in mind, limiting most transactions to just one or two nodes.

-One simple, effective performance heuristic is to abort any step that's better started on another mirror node.
-After all, the other node is also repeatedly running the step function and will do the work.
-At most, the runtime needs to communicate expectations.
-This rule eliminates most *unnecessarily* distributed transactions.
+A simple performance heuristic is to abort any step that is better started on another mirror node.
+Assume the other will get to it.
+If necessary, communicate the expectation.

-We can further optimize based on recognizing patterns of state usage.
-For example, a read-mostly register can be mirrored, while a write-heavy register might better 'migrate' to where it's currently being used.
-A queue's state can be divided between reader and writer nodes (reader diverges when waiting), while a bag (multiset) can be logically partitioned between any number of nodes.
-A conflict-free replicated datatype (CRDT) can be replicated on every node and synchronized opportunistically.
+We can further optimize based on patterns of state usage.
+For example, a read-mostly register can be mirrored, while a write-heavy register might 'migrate' to where it's currently being used.
+A queue's state can be divided between reader and writer nodes, while a bag (multiset) can be logically partitioned between any number of nodes.
+A conflict-free replicated datatype (CRDT) can be replicated on every node and synchronized opportunistically, when nodes interact.

-To support these optimizations, we'll rely on accelerated register operations.
-For example, a register accessed only via accelerated queue operations can be optimized as a queue.
-Of course, developers must also design for effective distribution.
-It could be even more expensive to repeatedly migrate queue endpoints than to access them remotely via distributed transactions.
+State optimizations rely on accelerated register operations.
+A register accessed only via accelerated queue operations can be optimized as a queue.

-*Aside:* I intend to design the system API such that we can transition to distributed runtimes with minimal changes.
+*Aside:* Distribution also require attention to system API design, e.g. a distributed runtime doesn't have just one filesystem.

+## Extension

+The namespace supports several layers of extensibility for programs: module and application objects, tagged definitions, and introducing new program constructors.
+Object-layer extension is via OO-style inheritance and override.
+And new program constructors are rather ad hoc.

+Tagged definitions support both flexible calling conventions and alternative program models.

+* "data" - `Data` - embedded data, wrap %data then integrate
+* "prog" - `Program` - abstract program, directly integrate
+* "call" - `Env -> Def` - implicitly parameterized by caller namespace with syntactically specified translations, then apply adapter again to returned Def.

+We could introduce alternatives to "prog" for defining and composing grammars, logics, hardware description, constraint systems, process networks, interaction nets, etc..
+If we decide there's a reasonable default interpretation for 'calling' a grammar, we could extend our call-site adapter.
+But even without that, we can explicitly integrate grammars into programs.

 ## Annotations

-Annotations are supported at the level of namespace terms, not Programs.
+Annotations are supported at the namespace layer.

-        a:(Annotation, Op)    # namespace AST node
+        a:(Annotation, Operation)    # namespace AST node

-This is important because we'll often annotate `Env -> Program` calls instead of Programs directly.
+In context, Operation will usually be an abstract `Program` or an `Env -> Program` namespace term.
+It's preferable to keep annotations inside any "prog" or "call" tags.

 Acceleration:
 * `(%an.accel Accelerator)` - performance primitives.
-Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
-By convention, Accelerators have form `(%accel.OpName Args ...)` (or `%accel.OpName` if no arguments).
-Accelerators are not Programs, and are only useful in context of `%an.accel`.
+Indicates that a compiler or interpreter should substitute Op for an equivalent built-in.
+We use `%accel.OpName` to name the accelerator.
+In rare cases, a generic accelerator might be parameterized `(%accel.OpName Args ...)`.

 Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
 Logging will *overlay* an Operation, automatically maintaining the message.
 The MsgSel type is sophisticated; see *Logging*.